agrimal/minidatacenter/docs/host_install_guide.md

 You can download the ISO on the [Ubuntu website](http://cdimage.ubuntu.com/daily-live/current/HEADER.html) Choose the desktop version because we need the live-CD functionality.

-1. Boot the Ubuntu 18.04 ISO and choose `Try ubuntu`.
+1. Boot the Ubuntu 18.04 ISO and choose `Try ubuntu without installing`.

 2. Once you're on the desktop, open a terminal and change to root user
 ```bash